What Can Cause Difficulty Urinating?

 If you are having difficulty urinating, see an experienced urologist who will know exactly how to treat your issue successfully.
 Dr. Richard Natale is a board-certified urologist who specializes in treating men’s health issues, including enlarged prostate and BPH.

-Here at our clinic, we often treat BPH patients with the highly advanced UroLift System.
+Patients with BPH can be treated with the highly advanced UroLift System.
 It is a relatively brief, minimally invasive procedure that requires no incisions or stitches, and it is performed on an outpatient basis.

 To schedule a consultation with Dr. Natale, contact us today by calling (704) 786-5131 or request an appointment via our online form now.
 We look forward to seeing you.